 The LaMancha is the only breed developed in America, making it a truly "made in America breed".
 The Mini-LaMancha is well known for their docile, even temperament and a steady production of fairly high butterfat.
 The hair is short, fine and glossy.
 The face is straight and with the ears being the most distinguishing characteristic of the Mini-LaMancha.
 The ears which are either 'Gopher', lacking cartilage but do have a ring of skin around the auditory canal or the 'Elf' which has some cartilage and should be no longer than 1.5” long.
-In does, both ear types are equally accepted but bucks must have 'Gopher'; ears to be registered.
+In does, both ear types are equally accepted but bucks must have 'Gopher'; ears to be registered as American or Purebred.

 Note: When photographing your Mini Lamancha for registration purposes, please photograph from the top of the head as the photos below show.
 This allows the registrars to accurately assess your Mini Lamancha’s ears.